 Step 5: Remove the strips of dough from the refrigerator and carefully thread the strips over and under each other on top of the pie.
 Allow the strips to flow over the edge.
 If threading is difficult, don’t bother weaving.
 I often just lay strips one way, and then turn the pie a quarter turn and then lay the rest of the strips over the first batch to look like a checkerboard.
 Pinch the edges together to form the crust that looks good enough to eat to you.
 Tear off any extra dough and pinch.
 You do not need a degree in pie decorating to make a delicious, kickin’ pie!

 Step 6: Whisk together the egg and liquid of choice (sometimes, we wash with just egg or cream….)
 Brush the egg wash over the lattice.
 Sprinkle sugar over the top if desired.

 Step 7: Place pie on the baking sheet in a preheated 400 F/204 C oven.
 Bake for 20 minutes.
 Place a pie crust shield over the pie and reduce the heat to 375 F/190 C. Bake for an additional 40-60 minutes.
 The middle of the pie should be bubbly – that is when you know the pie is done.
 It takes time for the tapioca to set.
 If the the pie looks like it’s getting a bit too brown, feel free to tent with foil.

 Step 8: When the middle of the pie is bubbly, remove from the oven and place on a cooling rack.
 Allow to cool for several hours before cutting.
+Refrigerate after the first day.
 Best when eaten within 2-3 days.